 “You could call him that.
-We’ve been friends since sixth grade homeroom.
-He looked over my shoulder at my schedule and notice we had a similar set up.
+We’ve been friends since sixth-grade homeroom.
+He looked over my shoulder at my schedule and notice we had a similar setup.
 He asked if I was any good at math or science cause he sucked at them.
 I didn’t have any friends at my new school, so I guess I clung to him at first.
 If it weren’t for him, I would have been that shy kid that didn’t reach out to anyone.”

 “That’s wonderful,” Mary felt so happy as she listened to him talk about himself.
 She had decided that day that she wanted to know more about them, so this was great that he was opening up on his own.
 “I imagine it must have been difficult for you back then with your handicap.
-Mitch really is good to you.”
+Mitch is so good to you.”

 Wes stared at his plate when she said that.
 He didn’t know if he should correct her or not.
 He twirled his fork in the pasta, watching the fettuccine spiral inward.
 What was he supposed to say about that?

 The accident was still a touchy subject for him.
 He wasn’t sure if he was ever going to get over it at this point.
-Did he really want Mary to know that much of his past?
+Did he want Mary to know that much of his past?
 It wasn’t exactly something he liked thinking about, but at the same time, she had told him about her loses.
 She had found the ability to smile the way she was now because he had encouraged her to be honest.
 He would be a real hypocrite if he didn’t follow the same example.

 “Mary...”
 He paused.

 She looked up at him.
 Was something wrong?
 Had she stepped on his toes again?

 “Mary, I wasn’t in a wheelchair back then.”